contiv/contiv.github.io/websrc/source/documents/tutorials/contiv-compose.md

                   "DefaultNetworkPolicy": "TrustApp" }
 ```

-More over the override policy called `RedisDefault` is later defined as
+The override policy called `RedisDefault` is defined later in the file as:

 ```
                 { "Name":"RedisDefault",
                   "Rules": ["permit tcp/6379", "permit tcp/6378", "permit tcp/6377"] },
 ```

-So, at this point we can go ahead and fire up the composition and verify that appropriate ports are open
+2\.
+Start the composition and verify that appropriate ports are open:`

 ```
 $ contiv-compose up -d